FerMusicComposer/static-site-generator/README.md

 **🚀 My Static Site Generator**
 ===============================

-This project is a custom-built static site generator, created as part of the [Boot.dev](https://www.boot.dev) course.
+This project is a custom-built static site generator, created as part of the [Boot.dev](https://www.boot.dev) project challenge.
 It takes Markdown content files and a HTML template, then processes them to produce a fully functional static website, ready for deployment!

 **✨ Features**
 --------------